Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 ![image](https://github.com/user-attachments/assets/7ba855f9-4ced-4d4a-94b0-be602ba3487f)

-I found three types of vehicles in the data I collected: electric bike, classic bike, and electric scooter.
+I found three types of vehicles in the data I collected: electric bikes, classic bikes, and electric scooters.
 However, in the information provided to me, Cyclistic is said to use reclining bikes, hand tricycles, and cargo bikes.
 Either that information is outdated or the assistive options are not clearly identified in the dataset.
 If the information is missing from our dataset or if it was removed during the anonymization process, we could add a question asking if the users use our assistive bikes in the anonymous survey I proposed to the stakeholders.

 The most used type of vehicle is the classic bike for both members and casual riders, followed by the electric bike, and the electric scooter.

 ### Number of rides
 ![image](https://github.com/user-attachments/assets/fc331242-d19e-4b87-a92b-18cc9b6c6ba7)

 Two-thirds of the total number of rides were done by members and one-third by casual riders.
 Either the members are more diligent and ride more often or there are just more members than casual riders or both.
 Due to the anonymization process, we have no way of knowing without doing a survey.
-My assumption is that there are more members than casual riders and they are more diligent as well.
+My assumption is that there are more members than casual riders and they are more diligent.

 #### By hour
 ![image](https://github.com/user-attachments/assets/d7efc80d-25e5-4f7b-9c05-5357fcea28f0) ![image](https://github.com/user-attachments/assets/bdf9c8db-cdcd-4233-9840-520ea935f5b4)

-**_Note:_** For the clarity of the visualisation, the number of rides has been aggregated by hour of the day.
-For example, all the rides that started between 8 a.m. and 8:59 a.m. will be counted in the 8am peak number.
+**_Note:_** For the clarity of the visualisation, the number of rides has been aggregated by hours of the day.
+For example, all the rides that started between 8 a.m. and 8:59 a.m. will be counted in the 8 a.m. peak number.

-If we look at the number of rides per hour of the day for members, we can see that there are two peaks with a first one between 7-9 a.m. and an even bigger one between 4-6 p.m..
+If we look at the number of rides per hour of the day for members, we can see that there are two peaks with a first one between 7-9 a.m. and an even bigger one between 4-6 p.m.
 For casual riders, however, there is only one peak between 4-6 p.m.
 We can assume that casual riders use Cyclistic after their work hours to do some activities and visit the parks that we previously mentioned.

 #### By day
 ![image](https://github.com/user-attachments/assets/891dc196-9659-496d-a346-5df7a5149de6) ![image](https://github.com/user-attachments/assets/f42a2f2f-d7ef-4702-821a-9a4f6e045b58)